bcgsc/HLAminer/readme.md

 -l label (run name) -optional-

-The shell scripts are set to filter out short (<200) contigs that would blur HPTAR predictions.
+The shell scripts are set to filter out short (<200) contigs that could blur HPTASR predictions.
 Feel free to adjust as you see fit.

 Likewise, HLAminer.pl runs with the set defaults:
 -z minimum contig size.......................<200> (HPTASR)